yeshua453/website/docs/controls/cupertinotextfield.md

 * `WORDS` - capitalize the first letter of every word.
 * `SENTENCES` - capitalize the first letter of every sentence.

+### `clear_button_semantics_label`

+The semantic label for the clear button used by screen readers.
+This will be used by screen reading software to identify the clear button widget.
+Defaults to "Clear".

 ### `color`

 Text [color](/docs/guides/python/colors).